standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 |`provenanceInfo`     |`{}`    | A JSON object specifying author and other information ([see below](#provenance-information-configuration-parameters)) |

 ### Filter Strategy Configuration Parameters

-Between the import stage and the export stage, there is a filtering stage (see  [Figure 1](#figure-1-cimpl-tooling-overview)).
-Filtering is useful when [specification directory](#directory-structure) contains namespaces that or entries that are outside the scope of the current IG.
-The filter stage can remove unwanted namespaces and entries to limit the scope of the exports, and subsequently, the IG.
+Between the import stage and the export stage, there is a filtering stage (see  [CIMPL Tooling Overview](#cimpl-tooling-overview)).
+Filtering is useful when [specification directory](#suggested-directory-structure) contains namespaces that or entries that are outside the scope of the current IG, and should not be included in the IG.
+Filtering removes unwanted namespaces and entries to limit the scope of the exports, and subsequently, the IG.

 The contents of the `filterStrategy` object are as follows: